Babylon Empire Timeline in the Right Order

 Step3Insert a Timeline Title

-• Add a title such as “Babylon Empire Timeline” using text or image.
-Let’s use text here.
+• Add a title, such as “Babylon Empire Timeline,” using either text or an image.
+For this example, we'll use text.

-• Click Text and then Click to Add Title to add your heading.
+• Click Text and then Click to Add Title to insert your chosen heading.

 EdrawMax Interface - Add Timeline Title